vseryakov/backendjs/README.md

     * some config parameters can be condigured in DNS as TXT records, the backend on startup will try to resolve such records and use the value if not empty.
-      All params that  marked with DNS TXT can be configured in the DNS server for the domain where the backend is running, the config parameter name is concatenated with the domain and queried for the TXT record, for example: `lru-host` parameter will be queried for lru-host.domain.name for TXT record type.
+      All params that  marked with DNS TXT can be configured in the DNS server for the domain where the backend is running, the config parameter name is concatenated with the domain and queried for the TXT record, for example: `cache-host` parameter will be queried for cache-host.domain.name for TXT record type.

     * `etc/crontab` - jobs to be run with intervals, local or remote, JSON file with a list of cron jobs objects: